 “A member, who has performed work, over a number of years, above and beyond usual or normal expectations or standards, all for the benefit of the members of the Thunder Bay Law Association.”

 Through the presentation of these awards the Directors of the Association, on behalf of all members of the Association, wish to recognize members who have made significant contributions.
-At the recent AGM, the 2017 award for service to the community was presented to Rosa Carlino for her volunteer service to many organizations including the Camp Quality, Chamber of Commerce, Lakehead’s Institute of Italian Studies and Shift.
-She was also the recipient of NOVA award in January of 2018 for leadership.
-The 2017 award for service to the profession was presented to Ken Ritson for his work in ensuring the professional standards of the legal profession are adhered to in Thunder Bay.
-Congratulations to Rosa and Ken, who are both deserving candidates for these awards!
+At the recent AGM, the 2018 award for service to the community was presented to Lydia Stam for her volunteer service and the leadership involved in organizing TBLA members’ participation in “feeding the hungry” at the Dew Drop Inn.
+The 2018 award for service to the profession was presented jointly to Chris Hacio and Brian Babcock for their outstanding work to the association and in upholding the professional standards of the legal profession in Thunder Bay.
+Unfortunately, Chris Hacio lost his battle with brain cancer in early 2019 and he was presented this award posthumously.
+Congratulations to to all the deserving candidates for these awards!

 James L. Murray Memorial Award

 This award was established in March 2018 in memory of Mr. Jim (James) Murray, who passed away suddenly in January 2018.
 He was an outstanding advocate and member of the local bar.
-2019 will be the first year it will be presented.
+2019 was the first year it was presented.
 The criteria for this award is:

 “Awarded to a member of the TBLA that displays the highest standards of ethics, professionalism, and civility in his/her practice as an advocate.”